Hung Hom station: Renaming and expansion

 The construction of the East Rail extension to East Tsim Sha Tsui station began on 20 April 2001.
 Work was undertaken at Hung Hom station to extend tracks 2 and 3 southward, and to demolish the southern concourse of the station and replace it with a new mid-level concourse.
 Some structural columns, supporting the Hong Kong Coliseum above, had to be demolished and underpinned to make way for the construction of the tracks.
 Throughout the works, at least three of the four East Rail platforms had to be kept in operation.
 The extension was opened on 24 October 2004, turning Hung Hom into an intermediate station for the first time.

 On 16 August 2009, East Tsim Sha Tsui was transferred to the West Rail line following the opening of the Kowloon Southern Link, and Hung Hom became the southbound terminus station of both the East Rail and West Rail lines.
-Platforms 2 and 3 were transferred to the West Rail line, and Platform 1 and 4 became the termination platform of the East Rail line.
+Platforms 2 and 3 were transferred to the West Rail line and served as the line's eastern terminus.
+Meanwhile, Platforms 1 and 4 became the termination platform of the East Rail line with arriving trains alternating between the two platforms.

 As part of the Sha Tin to Central Link project, two new island platforms were constructed under the eastern side of the existing station podium.
 The West Rail line was relocated to its new platforms on 20 June 2021, a week ahead of the full opening of the Tuen Ma line.
 Temporary walkways were placed across the original West Rail line tracks, now defunct, to connect the East Rail line's platforms.
 On 27 June 2021, the West Rail line was absorbed into the Tuen Ma line.